Safe removal of silver mercury fillings (amalgams) from Greenville, SC, area dentist

 - Use of the rubber dam to keep the rest of the mouth protected

 Our staff also practices safe disposal of the fillings to ensure that the mercury is not reintroduced to the environment.
-For Greenville, SC area patients interested in finding out more about the safe removal of mercury fillings, call us today.
+For Greenville, SC, area guests interested in finding out more about the safe removal of silver mercury fillings (amalgams), call us today.